danielfs1/WaterRemover/README.md

 Version 0.1
 --------------
--water removing doesnt work yet
+-water removing doesnt work yet<br/>
--removing dirt does work at super high speeds
+-removing dirt does work at super high speeds<br/>
--only works with dirt, grass, and stone
+-only works with dirt, grass, and stone<br/>